 In October 2010 the Lifetime Achievement Award was presented to Ed Hill.
 Ed Hill was a past president of EVHS, Chairman of various committees as well as a member of the Board of Directors.
 Ed was a dedicated historian and his efforts led to the preservation of the Allatoona Pass Battlefield site, as well as the Friendship Cemetery.
 Before EVHS turned the restored park over to the Georgia Parks Service, Hill and friends created and maintained the site.
 This group continues to maintain a nearby Pre-Civil War cemetery, Friendship Cemetery, which is on Highway 293 near Emerson.
 Ed managed the purchase and installation of several monuments for the Battlefield Park.
 Thirteen monuments are planned for the park, one for each of the thirteen states whose soldiers fought at the Battle of Allatoona Pass.

-Joe has been a member of EVHS since the early 1990’s.
+In October 2016 the Lifetime Achievement Award was presented to Joe Head.
+Joe has been a member of EVHS since 1990.
 He is a frequent author and lecturer of local historical topics of which, among others, his most popular have been The Legend of Chain Gang Hill, Asa Candler, The Heart of the Chase, The Civil War in Bartow County and most recognized is his book, The General – The Great Locomotive Dispute.

 His most passionate contributions have been the establishment of the award winning Bartow History Scholar Program and Quiz Bowl competition among county and city 8th grade middle schools.
 Additionally, Joe implemented the EVHS Family Friendly Field Trip Series events that attracted a younger population and boosted membership by more than a third.
 He took charge of the EVHS website and introduced a new feature (Bartow Author’s Corner) allowing local writers a venue to contribute articles about Bartow County history.

-After forty years, Joe retired from Kennesaw State University where he served as Assistant Vice President for Enrollment Services and Dean of Admissions.
+After forty years in higher education, Joe retired from Kennesaw State University where he served as Assistant Vice President for Enrollment Services and Dean of Admissions.
 He has been active in the community serving on the Etowah Scholarship Foundation, Pettit Preserve and a variety of professional organizations.